Bologna Emilia Romagna, Italy Travel Guide

 Avoid discussing politics or religion unless initiated by locals and you are confident in the conversation.

 Carry a mobile power source for your phone.
 Navigation, translation, and communication quickly deplete battery life.
-Charging points may not always be available.
+Charging points might not always be available.

 Additional considerations for a comfortable visit.